 Prop bets also exist for individual players.
-Will Pete Alonso hit a home run?
+Will Kyle Schwarber hit a home run?
 How many will he hit?
 How many runs or RBI will he have?
-How many total home runs, runs and RBI will he record during the game?
-Will he drive in more runs than Jose Altuve in a game between the Mets and Astros?
-How many strikeouts will Jacob deGrom record, or will he allow a home run?
+What will be his total of home runs, runs and RBI in the game?
+Will he drive in more runs than Jose Altuve in a game between the Phillies and Astros?
+How many strikeouts will Framber Valdez record, or will he allow a home run?
 The more remarkable the statistical achievement, the greater the payout on that bet.

 The home run derby is another great time to jump in on prop bets.
 The bracket format pits players head-to-head with bettors able to back their preferred choice.
 A batter can also be bet at any point to win the exhibition or to exceed a certain number of runs in a specific round.
 Or, bettors bet the Over/Under on the highest amount of home runs hit by any one player.

 Futures bets are a great win to pass the doldrums of the offseason if your favorite team isn’t swept up in the free-agent frenzy.
 Bets exist to win the upcoming season’s World Series, win either the American or National League pennant, or to win each division.
 Win totals are also set for each team.
 The books may set an Over/Under line of 101.5 for a team such as the Yankees.
 The Pirates are more likely to be closer to 70.5.

 In a 162-game season, a typical benchmark for wins is 81.5.
 The Astros, who are pre-season darlings, have an over – under of 95.5 heading into the regular season.
 A lowly team like the A’s are set at 60.5 wins.